-There is a strong assumption, often implicit, that financial positions can be treated as a kind of record or book-keeping for real activity.
-This idea grows naturally from a vision of an economy as consisting fundamentally in terms exchange of goods and services, with monetary and financial developments reflecting, or at least built on, an underlying nonmonetary economy.
-(Leijonhufvud, 2008) From this perspective, for instance, it is natural to identify credit-market borrowing with dissaving, and the increase in financial wealth with saving.
-It is also natural to ignore gross positions and focus on net ones - or, often, to treat gross positions as if they were net.
-In this paper, we suggest that this "real exchange" perspective will have trouble making sense of central developments in public balance sheets over the past 50 years.
+There is a strong assumption, often implicit, that financial positions can be treated as a record of book-keeping for real activity.
+This idea grows naturally from a vision of an economy as consisting fundamentally in terms of "real exchange" of goods and services, with monetary and financial developments reflecting, or at least built on, an underlying nonmonetary economy (Leionhufvud 2008).
+From this perspective, for instance, it is natural to identify credit-market borrowing with dissaving, and the increase in financial wealth with saving.
+It is also natural to ignore gross positions and focus on net ones-or, often, to treat gross positions as if they were net.
+In this article, we suggest that this "real exchange" perspective will have trouble making sense of central developments in public balance sheets over the past 50 years.
 Variation in debt ratios, both over time and across jurisdictions, is not straightforwardly linked to real income and expenditure flows.
-A "money view" or "accounting view" approach is needed to make sense of the autonomous evolution of public finances.
-(Bezemer, 2016)